remarkjs/remark-validate-links/readme.md

 and want to check whether they’re correct.
 Compared to other links checkers, this project can work offline
-(making it fast en prone to fewer false positives), and is specifically made for local links in Git repos.
+(making this plugin fast en prone to fewer false positives), and is specifically made for local links in Git repos.
 This plugin does not check external URLs
 (see [`remark-lint-no-dead-urls`][github-remark-lint-no-dead-urls])